Burdine & Brown

 Lawyer’s Mental Health

-I recently wrote about lawyers and their mental health struggles…but apparently I underestimated this problem greatly.
+I recently wrote about lawyers and their mental health struggles…but apparently, I underestimated this problem greatly.
 In a recent article in the Fulton County Daily Report, dated February 2, 2020, 32% of the 3,800 lawyers who responded to their poll said they were depressed, 64% feel they have anxiety, over 10% say they have an alcohol problem and almost 3% say they have a drug dependency problem.
-Those who conduct these type of surveys say that most likely these numbers are low because most people participating in the survey under reported their problems.
+Those who conduct these types of surveys say that most likely these numbers are low because most people participating in the survey underreported their problems.

 Why is this so?
 The article cites to 4 reasons for these increasing mental health problems: being always on call and unable to disconnect, billable hour's pressure, lack of sleep and client demands.

 The lawyer who genuinely cares about his/her clients does tend to take the client's problems home at the end of the day.
 There is a lot of trauma, emotional, financial trauma, that the lawyer's clients struggle with and these clients present that trauma to the lawyer from the time the client seeks representation, to the end.
 And even at the end, the results may not be wholly satisfactory.
 Frankly, I get rather emotionally charged up when insurance companies and their billable hour drone lawyers delay and deny my client's medical care and weekly disability benefits.
 I see my client's pain, I listen to their very real struggles, their loss of relationships, repossessions of their vehicles, spiraling downward mental health and ever increasing depression.
 But what do I do with these feelings?
 They cannot be just turned off at the end of the day.